Supraj07/azure-network-protocols/README.md

 <img src="https://i.imgur.com/3k24I58.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Finally we get to see traffic through wireshark during a ping performed in powershell in the Windows VM.
+In the last step Wireshark is opened along with powershell to start looking at traffic when we start pinging addreses.
 As you can see we find the Linux VM's private IP Address (10.0.0.5) to ping, while in the wireshark Analyser we specifically look for only ICMP traffic, ICMP stands for Internet Control Message Protocol.
-It's a set of rules that network devices use to communicate errors and operational information when sending data over a network.
-Successfully answering for all the request and replies with 0% packet loss which is what you want to see when creating a network.
+This traffic is an essential part of network management and troubleshooting.
+Understanding and looking into ICMP traffic can help network administrators, security professionals, and anyone managing a network system identify potential issues or threats .
+In powershell we see how successfully all the request and replies with 0% packet loss appears which is what you want to see when asking for feedback from your Virtual Machines.
 </p>
 <br />